 PVC outdoor seating

 Waterproof cushions can be made from PVC.
 Creating them from PVC material the cushions can be left out in the rain without getting damaged as they are ideal for long term outdoor use.
 Not only will this add a pop of colour to your garden, but it will also prevent PVC ending up in the landfill.
+A great method of banner recycling.

 You Could Use Eco-Friendly Recyclable Banners!